bokwoon95/ivled/README.md

 # ivled
 IVLE downloader lite.
 Simple command line wrapper over IVLE LAPI.
-You don't need a big, fancy Qt framework to use the IVLE API.
-All you need is something that can make HTTP requests and something that can wrangle json.
-It's particularly egregious when IVLEDownloader breaks and no one knows how to fix it and everyone's got little forks everywhere which nobody knows which work and which don't.
-Simple is better, and likelier to be maintained.
+All the source code is in a single `ivled.go` file because the IVLE API is not complicated.
+You just need to make some HTTP requests to obtain a file list, parse some JSON, make some more HTTP requests to download the files.
+(You don't need OOP 🙄)

+Tested on macOS Mojave, Windows support coming.
+By default, [mp4 mp3 mov avi] files are excluded, but support for configuring ignorable filetypes (and ignorable folders) is also planned.